MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/dns/troubleshoot/troubleshoot-dns-server.md

 ## Checking for recursion problems

 For recursion to work successfully, all DNS servers that are used in the path of a recursive query must be able to respond and forward correct data.
-If they cannot, a recursive query can fail for any of the following reasons:
+If they can't, a recursive query can fail for any of the following reasons:

 - The query times out before it can be completed.